Accounting for Lawyers: Ratings

 In its original broadcast on September 30, 2010, "Accounting for Lawyers" was viewed by an estimated 4.53 million people, with a Nielsen rating of 1.9 in the 18–49 demographic.

 Reviews

 The episode received positive reviews from critics.

 Emily VanDerWerff of The A.V.
 Club said "'Accounting for Lawyers' nicely reaffirms everything that makes the show's character stuff work."
 Kelsea Stahler of Hollywood.com praised the episode's comedic gags, saying the show "got [her] undivided attention."
 Matt Riechenthal of TV Fanatic also praised the episode's "hilarious" gags, and gave it a 3.9/5 rating.
 Alan Sepinwall of HitFix praised the episode for exploring the theme of friendship between the characters, noting that it was less funny but warmer and sweeter: "I think I probably laughed a little more at the season premiere, but "Accounting for Lawyers" felt even more like the show 'Community' is at its best."

-Quotes

-Critics noted an exchange between Jeff and Shirley in which he persuades her not to sue her husband's lover:

-Jeff: Shirley, don't sue a stripper.